ashutoshmjain/gita/src/how.md

 However, if you did that, you won't be able to load most of the websites (Facebook or Instagram).
 A better compromise is to use "duckduck go" privacy extension.
 It stops trackers (and cookies) that are there for the sole purpose of profiling, but it allows those needed for the application functions.
 Not an ideal case but still the best among available options.

+</div>

-> As a rule, and design imperative, I don't use any trackers or cookies whatsoever.
+As a rule, and design imperative, I don't use any trackers or cookies whatsoever.
 You can test it through "duckduck go" privacy extension.

-</div>
+The goal is NOT to fight Google or Facebook - internet is too big to change for a lone writer !
+It is to do my part as a digital being who scavenges most of the information from internet.

 ## open source tools